China's "black clinics" flourish as government debates health reform

 "Health care insurance and other social insurances are closely linked to hukou.
 Providing better social insurance is, I believe, an incentive to reform hukou system", said Zhang Shuo, a senior Health Specialist with the World Bank's Beijing office.

-"China's urbanisation will be unprecedented in speed and scale," Zhang explained, "Portable social insurances is key to encourage labor migration, but it will take some time for a country as big as China."
+"China's urbanization will be unprecedented in speed and scale," Zhang explained, "Portable social insurances is key to encourage labor migration, but it will take some time for a country as big as China."

 DARK CORNER OF HEALTH SYSTEM